Pa1mantri/VSDSquadron_RTL_GDSII/README.md

 <summary><b>PHASE 1 — ORFS Execution in GitHub Codespaces</b></summary>
 <br>

+#### Task 1.1 — Repository Setup & Environment Verification

 Cloned this repo `` https://github.com/vsdip/vsd-scl180-orfs ``and then launched github codespaces.

-After a successful dev container build, checking whether all the required tools are present.

-#### Task 1.1 — Repository Setup & Environment Verification

 This task verifies that the OpenROAD devcontainer environment was successfully built in the cloud and all necessary physical design tools are correctly installed and accessible in the system path.

 **1. Toolchain Version Verification**